-- us or our affiliates;
+- · us or our affiliates;

+- any selling security holder;

 - the trustee under any indenture; or

 - any agent of any of the above.

 CERTAIN PROVISIONS OF DELAWARE LAW AND OUR CERTIFICATE OF INCORPORATION AND BYLAWS

 Conversion and Incorporation

 Our predecessor, Ellington Financial LLC, was formed as a limited liability company in Delaware in 2007, and was converted to a corporation as a result of the Conversion effective as of 11:59 P.M.
 Eastern Time on March 1, 2019.